5 Tips to Curb Your Sugar Cravings

 5 easy tips to start kicking your sugar cravings today.

-If you’re gotten used to giving in to your sweet tooth more often than you’d like, you’re not alone.
-In fact the majority of Americans, around 60%, report exceeding the U.S. dietary guidelines on sugar intake, which recommend limiting the amount of sugar your eat to less than 10% of your total calories consumed.
-However while it’s a common habit, it’s still a dangerous one.
+If you’ve gotten used to giving in to your sweet tooth more often than you’d like, you’re not alone.
+In fact the majority of Americans, around 60%, report exceeding the U.S. dietary guidelines on sugar intake.
+However just because it’s a common habit, doesn't mean it's not a dangerous one.
 Eating too much sugar can have a range of adverse effects on your health, from increasing your risk of serious illnesses such as heart disease to decreasing energy and even affecting the look of our skin.
 However with the right info, limiting your sugar intake doesn't have to be painful.
 Below, our top tips for how to kick your sugar cravings for good.

 Give in to temptation every once in a while.

 Most nutritionists and health experts agree that one of the keys to lasting nutritional health is moderation.
 This is especially true of sugar, which can invoke particularly intense cravings.
 So if you’re craving chocolate or cake one day, you won’t completely derail your progress by indulging a little bit.
 However make sure not to overdo it.
 Experts suggest a treat of around 150 calories, and the healthier the better.
 If you are a big chocolate fan, for instance, try a few squares of antioxidant-rich dark chocolate instead of milk chocolate, which contains more refined sugar.